enkemmc/steam_favorites_on_twitch/README.md

 5. PROFIT!

 ## Why
 I grew up PC gaming, so I've used Steam since it came out.
 It's often hard to tell whether a game is going to be worth your time.
-This app helps you top quickly "try it before you buy it."
+This app helps you to quickly "try it before you buy it."